influxdata/docs-v2/content/influxdb/cloud-iox/_index.md

 **InfluxDB IOx** is InfluxDB's next generation storage engine that unlocks series limitations present in the Time Structured Merge Tree (TSM) storage engine.
 InfluxDB IOx allows nearly infinite series cardinality without any impact on overall database performance.
-It also brings with it native **SQL support** and improved InfluxQL performance.
+It also brings with it native **SQL support**<!-- and improved InfluxQL performance -->.

 View the following video for more information about InfluxDB IOx: